 After making the decision to retire overseas, the big decision as to which country to choose from comes into play.
 Asia is one of the most beautiful and culturally diverse regions in the world.
 Each Asian country offers unique and desirable traits for expats wanting to retire abroad.
-Read all about why the following fit in the creitria for the top 5 countries in Asia to retire.
+Read all about why the following fit in the criteria for the top 5 countries in Asia to retire.

 According to International Living’s List, the top 5 countries in Asia to retire are Malaysia, Thailand, Cambodia, Vietnam & Sri Lanka.
 The criteria used to analyze each country are classified under 13 categories: buying and investing potential, renting abilities, benefits and seniors discounts, ability to obtain visas and residency, cost of living, assimilation, entertainment and amenities, healthcare, healthy lifestyle, level of country development, climate, opportunity & governance.
+Also check on healthcare system in Asian countries before moving to the country.

 There’s no wonder why Malaysia was named as the top Asian country to retire as an expatriate.
-Malaysia is located south of Thailand and is known for its vast and beautiful beaches, immaculate rainforests and surroundings of its multitude wonderful islands.
+Malaysia is located South of Thailand and is known for its vast and beautiful beaches, immaculate rainforests and surroundings of its multitude wonderful islands.
 Although the countries official language is Malay, English has become an unofficial second language in the country.
 It is widely spoken, which will surely facilitate retirees in their relocation.

 Malaysia should also be a top priority for retirees looking for some adventure.
 The country is relatively large in size, with a wide variety of terrain and adventures to explore.
 Also, due to its location, you will have most of Asia at your fingertips.
 Travelling between countries is extremely easy, allowing you to explore the full potential of Asia.